Lonsdale201/fluent-extend-triggers-and-actions/README.md

 ### Triggers

-The plugin add five Triggers with JetFormbuilder, Jetreview, and Amelia Booking.
+The plugin add seven Triggers with JetFormbuilder, Jetreview, Amelia, and WooCommerce
 ![image](https://github.com/Lonsdale201/fluent-extend-triggers-and-actions/assets/23199033/a4c373ae-5961-4ec8-af1f-b7aab8593d71)

 **In the Jetreview, At the moment I can't authenticate the guest properly in the reviews, even though I have the contact in the crm.
 We will come back to it later.**